CtrlK

 Distinctiveness Conflict Risk

-The focus on 'local uncommitted changes' provides some distinctiveness, but 'code improvement suggestions' is broad enough to overlap with general code review or linting skills.
-The mention of 'specialized agents' adds some uniqueness but is unclear.
+The mention of 'local uncommitted changes' and 'specialized agents' provides some distinctiveness, but 'code improvement suggestions' is broad enough to overlap with general code review or linting skills.

 2 / 3